 A patent family is a group of patent filings that claim the priority of a single filing, including the original priority forming filing itself and any subsequent filings made throughout the world.
 Groups containing only utility model applications are excluded.
 Provisional patent filings are allowed.
-The set of distinct priority forming filings (that indexes the set of patent families) in principle constitutes a better measure for first filings than aggregated domestic national filings.
-For the purposes of this report43, IP5 patent families are a filtered subset of patent families for which there is evidence of patenting activity in all IP5 Blocs.
+The patent family counts are made using the reference DOCDB database at EPO, which is fed with data from patent publications from patent offices worldwide.
+But, only for the patent family measures of first filings in Chapter 3, the numbers of domestic national filings are taken which means that the numbers of first filings in Table 3 conform with those in Fig. 3.4.
+This has been implemented since the previous edition of this report.
+The proportions of the overall numbers of first filings that generated families using the PCT in Fig. 5.5 make use only of patent families data, as in previous reports.
+For the purposes of this report, IP5 patent families are a filtered subset of patent families for which there is evidence of patenting activity in all IP5 Blocs.